rsalmei/about-time/README.md

 ## What does it do?

-There are several times where we need to instrument and log code execution, to see where complex pipelines are spending the most time in.
+Sometimes I need something to log code execution, or to extract metrics to send to influx, so I've created this tool.

-A simple `start = time.time()` and `end = time.time() - start` does not cut it when we want to track several lines at the same time, and/or whole blocks with line granularity.
+A simple `start = time.time()` and `end = time.time() - start` does not cut it when you need to track two or more lines/blocks at the same time, or simultaneously whole/part relationship of blocks.

-This tool measures the execution time of a block of code, and can now even count iterations and the throughput of them, always with a beautiful "human" representation.
+This tool measures the execution time of blocks of code, and can even count iterations and the system throughput, with beautiful "human" representations.

 ## How do I install it?